What is cataracts?

 How are cataracts treated?

 Surgery is the only way to remove a cataract.
 The surgery works well and helps people see better.
-But surgery may not be needed or can be delayed for months or years.
+But surgery may not be needed.
+Or it can be delayed for months or years.
 Many people with cataracts get along very well with the help of eyeglasses, contact lenses, and other vision aids.

 How can you care for yourself when you have cataracts?